University of West Georgia

 Department of History

-A passing score on the United States and Georgia History examination is required of all persons receiving a baccalaureate degree from The State University of West Georgia, unless exempted by one of the following courses: History 2111 (U.S. History to 1865), History 2112 (U.S. from 1865) or History 4474 (History of Georgia).
+What do I do about Georgia History?
+A passing score on the U.S and Georgia History examination is required of all persons receiving a baccalaureate degree from UWG, unless exempted by one of the following courses: History 2111 (U.S. History to 1865), History 2112 (U.S. from 1865) or History 4474 (History of Georgia).
 Students may choose to take an exemption examination given each semester by the Learning Support and Testing Center.
 Contact 678-839-6435 for dates and to register.
 Students taking the examination are advised to study James Cobb, Georgia Odyssey (Athens: University of Georgia Press).
 Copies of the book should be available in the UWG Bookstore or on Amazon..
 Students majoring in Middle Grades or High School Social Studies must take History 4474 and are NOT exempt from the requirement.

 Is there a History Club and what does it do?
 Yes, click here for more information.